-Information on Videoconferencing in the Classroom
+Videoconferencing in the Classroom

-All Foundations (first- and second-year) lectures in the University of Toronto's MD Program are videoconferenced between the Medical Sciences building on the St. George campus and the Terrence Donnelly Health Sciences Complex on the University of Toronto Mississauga campus.
-In addition, recordings are made of every lecture in the Foundations (both video and presentation materials), and are then posted online for student access.
+All Foundations (first- and second-year) lectures in the University of Toronto's MD Program are videoconferenced between the Medical Sciences Building on the St. George campus and the Terrence Donnelly Health Sciences Complex on the University of Toronto Mississauga campus.
+In addition, recordings are made of every lecture (both video and presentation materials), and are then posted online for student access.

-Videoconferencing is also being used increasingly for seminars in both the Foundations and Clerkship.
+Videoconferencing is also being used increasingly by the MD Program.
 Full support is provided by the Discovery Commons in the Faculty of Medicine.
-See: http://lecturesupport.med.utoronto.ca for more information.
+See: http://lecturesupport.med.utoronto.ca/support-videoconferenced-lectures for more information.